 It was yummy cheesy goodness.
 Quite possibly the best pizza I had in Peru.
 Which was a surprise.
 Incontri del Pueblo Viejo also sells gelato at the front of the restaurant.
 We wanted some but we were so tired by that point that we didn’t want to wait for the woman that had temporarily stepped away.
 We were practically falling asleep at our table!

 We really enjoyed both restaurants.
 They each had their charm and they both had very tasty food.
-I didn’t think we would eat such great food in Aguas Calientes, to be completely honest.
+To be completely honest, when we wondered where to eat in Aguas Calientes we didn’t think we’d find such great food.
 Since it’s a major tourist destination, I thought the food would be crap and way overpriced.
-But who knew this tiny town had great chefs?
+But who knew this tiny town had such great chefs?

 Like this post?
 Pin it for later!